daspoon/tree-sitter-kit/README.md

   }
   ```

-The parameter packs feature of Swift enables the syntax expression of each production rule to be generic in a sequence of symbol types matching the parameters of its constructor.
-The macro generates a static *TSLanguage* instance together with a method for translating parse trees into the specified *Root* type.
+Swift's parameter packs feature enables each production rule to be generic in a sequence of symbol types, and the Grammar macro ensures that the number and type of syntax expression captures matches the number and type of constructor parameters.
+The macro generates a static *TSLanguage* instance together with a method for translating parse trees into the specified *Root* type,
   ```
   static func translate(_ node: TSNode, with source: InputSource, in context: Context) -> Root
   ```
-The *Grammar* protocol provides a convenience method for translating text to its *Root* type.
+and the *Grammar* protocol provides a convenience method for translating text to its *Root* type.
   ```
   static func parse(text: String, encoding: String.Encoding = .utf8, in context: Context) throws -> Root
   ```

-Note that macros can neither invoke subprocesses nor interact with the file system, so the *Grammar* macro relies on a fork of tree-sitter extended with a callable interface to generate the Swift equivalent of *parser.c*.
+Since Swift macros can neither invoke subprocesses nor interact with the file system, the *Grammar* macro relies on a [fork](https://github.com/daspoon/tree-sitter) of tree-sitter extended with a callable interface to generate the Swift equivalent of *parser.c*.

 ## Installation